Learn More: English Learners

 English Learner Reclassification Rate

-Former students learning English as a second language are considered "reclassified" when their school districts deem that they are now fluent in English.
+Students learning English as a second language are considered "reclassified" when their school districts deem that they are now fluent in English.
 School districts individually determine the criteria for fluency in English, so this measure is not necessarily uniform across districts.
+As of 2019, the majority of English learners (70%) are enrolled in the elementary grades.

 Reclassified English learners often outperform English-learning students on standardized tests and on-time grade progression, and often do as well as native English speakers in these measures.
 The percentage of English learning students who have been reclassified can be a measure of how well a community is integrating immigrant and non-English speaking populations into educational and social structures.
-It should be noted, however, that school districts with less rigorous fluency standards may have higher rates of reclassification than other communities with more community integration.
+It should be noted, however, that school districts with less rigorous fluency standards may have higher rates of reclassification than other communities with higher fluency standards.

 Hill, Laura E. et al. "Reclassification of English Learner Students in California."
 Public Policy Institute of California, January 2014.
 Link